GLOBAL - System Power in an Energy-Bound World

 Doctrine Statement

-This produces a persistent asymmetry:
+This produces a growing structural asymmetry.

 This divergence can persist for extended periods.